dbrady/scowl/README.md

 * [ ] Weird test/edge cases
   * [ ] Handle useless pessimization?
 E.g. Treat `~> 4`, which is essentially identical to `>= 4`, as tightening (don't set to major or minor unless `--tighten` specified)

+## TODO-Maybe:
+* [ ] If a gem is specified with no version but is not installed, should we gem search for it?
+No -- we're not gonna use `gem list` but rather `bundle show <gem>`; you should probably get bundle install working and specs passing before running scowl

 ## Development